wesketchum/dqm/docs/README.md

-  Use `--dqm-rawdisplay-params N M L` where N is how many seconds there are between running the raw display algorithm, M is the number of seconds that will be waited in case it is found to be running N seconds after the previous time and L is the number of frames that will be displayed.
+  Use `--dqm-rawdisplay-params N M L` where N is how many seconds there are between running the raw display algorithm, M is the number of seconds that will be waited in case it is found to be running N seconds after the previous time and L is the number of frames that this algorithm will run on.
-* Mean and RMS plot: The mean and RMS of the ADC for each channel
+* Mean and RMS plot: The mean and RMS of the ADC for each channel over a number of frames

   Use `--dqm-meanrms-params N M L` where N, M and L have the same meaning as above.
-* Fourier transform: The fourier transform of the ADC for each channel
+* Fourier transform: The fourier transform of the ADC for each channel over a number of frames

   Use `--dqm-fourier-params N M L` where N, M and L have the same meaning as above.